-Imperial’s White City Community Engagement team have been working with community partners to deliver science backpack activity kits to local families, provide tech support to elderly residents and general support to local residents and community members during the COVID-19 lockdown.
+Imperial’s White City Community Engagement team has been working with community partners to deliver science backpack activity kits to local families, provide tech support to elderly residents, and general support to local residents and community members during the COVID-19 lockdown.

 As part of the College’s commitment to support families living around the White City Campus, the White City Community Engagement and Public Engagement teams have partnered with the London Borough of Hammersmith and Fulham’s (LBHF) Family Assist team to identify 241 children who would most benefit from receiving their own ‘Science Backpack’ during the lockdown.
 The backpacks contain fascinating science-inspired activities that can be easily done from home, with all equipment provided.

 We hope the backpacks are just the beginning of our relationship with these families during lockdown Andrew Brooks Public Engagement Programmer and Practitioner at The Invention Rooms

 Since the beginning of June, over 240 free backpacks have been hand-delivered to families living in the W12 postcode next to the White City Campus.
 Four different backpacks were designed to engage children aged from 6 to 16 years old.

 Younger children were equipped with over 20 science-focused activities that were designed to spark interest in STEM and create a sense of togetherness when working on the activities with their families.
 Activities include exploring invisible ink, creating squishy circuits, and making an energy-saving car.
 For older children, activities were more in-depth, mentally stimulating, and aspirational.
 These included making their own synth kit and a solar-powered robot.